hpzhang94/zhp_archive.github.io/index.md

 I am an incoming tenure-track assistant professor in the information and computer science (ICS) department at <a href="https://www.ics.hawaii.edu/"><u>University of Hawaii at Mānoa</u></a>.

-She received her Ph.D. degree in Electrical and Computer Engineering at Duke University under the supervision of Dr. Hai Helen Li and Dr. Yiran Chen.
-She received the B.S. degree in Electrical Engineering from Tsinghua University and the M.S. degree in Electrical Engineering from the University of California, Los Angeles (UCLA).
-Her research interests include emerging nonvolatile memory technologies, robustness and reliability enhancement in processing-in-memory designs, and hardware accelerators for emerging applications.
+### I am looking for self-motivated Ph.D students, Master students, and research interns to join my research group!

+## Biography

 I received my Ph.D. degree in computer science at UC Davis under the supervision of <a href="http://jiaweizhang.net/"><u>Dr. Jiawei Zhang</u></a>.
 I received the B.S. degree in Electrical Engineering from University of Illinois, Urbana and Champaign (UIUC) and the M.S. degree in Electrical&Computer Engineering/Computational Science&Engineering from Georgia Institute of Technology (Gatech).
 My research interests include natural language processing and graph mining, specifically on text summarization, generative AI and LLM applications.

-If you are interested in my research, or would like collaborate with me, you are welcome to <a href="mailto:haopengz@hawaii.edu"><u>email me</u></a>.

-### I am looking for self-motivated Ph.D students, Master students, and research interns to join my research group!

 ## Research Interests: